 Unfortunately, many people who attempt to detox at home end up overdosing when they relapse.
 Their body chemistry changes during the sober period, and they can no longer tolerate as high of a drug dose as that which they routinely took before getting off the drug.
 In attempt to more quickly get rid of the uncomfortable withdrawal symptoms, they often end up taking too much of the drug.

 Drug detox kits are available for a wide range of prices and based on any number of different philosophies.
 Some require you to take a handful of supplements each day for months on end, each one more costly than the last.
 Others require you to change everything about your lifestyle or conform to a certain set of religious standards.

-Drug detox kits are not safe because they do not take into consideration your personal needs.
+Drug detox kits are generally not safe because they do not take into consideration your personal needs.
 If you are diagnosed with a co-occurring mental health disorder or living with an active dependence upon a very high dose of an addictive drug – or multiple drugs – there is no medical care available to come to your aid in the event of a complication.
-Should you relapse, your chances of overdose are extremely high and, again, there is no one there to help you.
+Should you relapse, your chances of overdose may be extremely high and, again, there is no one there to help you.

 Drug Detoxification Is the First Step to Recovery

 Detox alone is only the first part of treatment for addiction to any drug, including alcohol.